Last updated on March 13th, 2026 at 03:20 pm

 Group tent camping is available on Scout Island, where you’ll also find nature trails.

-We’ve camped here with our kayaks, which can be launched from waterfront sites, and my center console open fisherman, which we launched from the park’s boat ramp and anchored behind our camp site.
+We’ve camped here with our kayaks, which you can launch from waterfront sites, and my center console open fisherman, which we launched from the park’s boat ramp and anchored behind our camp site.

-Bring your own shade, especially in summer, and experience refreshing sea breezes.
+Bring your own shade, especially in summer, for refreshing sea breezes.
 Food, beer and bait is available at a convenience store at the corner of Long Point Road and State Road A1A.

 Long Point Park Brevard County, 700 Long Point Rd, Melbourne Beach, FL 32951.
-Open 7 days, sunrise to sunset. .
+Open 7 days, sunrise to sunset.
 Camping fees: Brevard County residents, $36 per night; Non-residents, $50 per night.
-Additional site fees: $2 for a water view; $2 for campers to use dump station; Boat ramp, $5.70.
+Additional: $2 for water view; $2 for campers to use dump station; Boat ramp, $5.70.
 Campground reservations: Brevard County residents can make campground reservations up to 13 months in advance, while the reservation window for non-residents is 6 months.
 Maximum length of stay is 14 days.
-Book reservations online at registration.brevardfl.gov or by phone, 321-952-4532.
+Reservations online at registration.brevardfl.gov or by phone, 321-952-4532.

-This small, wooded and shady public campground in Sebastian offers direct access to the St. Sebastian River, which flows into the Indian River Lagoon directly across from Sebastian Inlet.
+Indian River County maintains a small, shady campground on the St. Sebastian River, which flows into the Indian River Lagoon directly across from Sebastian Inlet.

-The 26 non-electric sites are designed for tents or small pop-up trailers, and they share access to multiple potable water spigots on the campground loop.
+The 26 non-electric sites are designed for tents or small pop-up trailers, and they share access to potable water spigots with other campers.
 Only a few of these primitive sites are roomy enough for a small trailer.

-A boat ramp is available with access to the St. Sebastian River and Indian River Lagoon.
+A boat ramp provides access to the St. Sebastian River and Indian River Lagoon.
 There are no day-use or boat ramp fees.

 Three miles of pristine beach backed by rolling dunes and some of the best surfing on Florida’s Atlantic Coast sets the beach at Sebastian Inlet State Park apart from all others.